Childs-Lab/GC_specific_MAKER/README.md

 The train_augustus.sh shell script prepares training and testing data sets and makes use of the autoAug.pl training script from AUGUSTUS to create the appropriate HMM files.

 ```
-train_augustus.sh <path to working directory for training> <path to MAKER gff3 output from previous MAKER run> <species name for AUGUSTUS HMM directory> <path to genome fasta file> <path to single fasta file with all transcript assemblies>
+train_augustus.sh <path to working directory for training> <path to MAKER gff3 output from initial MAKER run> <species name for AUGUSTUS HMM directory> <path to single fasta file with all transcript assemblies>
 ```

 ==========================================